sst/guide/_examples/how-to-add-auth0-authentication-to-a-serverless-api.md

 ![Get caller identity id in Auth0 authenticated route](/assets/examples/api-auth-auth0/get-caller-identity-id-in-auth0-authenticated-route.png)

 You should see the user id.
-Note, this matches the identity id that was generated from the step where we generated a set of IAM credentials.
+Note, this matches the identity id from the step where we generated the temporary IAM credentials.

 ```
 Hello us-east-1:46625265-9c97-420f-a826-15dbc812a008!